itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 ### Config.img
 - Use this if if you are using an older/edited version of indigo-menu
-- This is for adding images of inventory items to indigo-menu and qb-input.
+- This is for adding images of inventory items to indigo-menu and indigo-input.
 - The default would be: `qb-inventory/html/images/`
 - I personally use LJ's inventory system which makes it: `lj-inventory/html/images/`.
 I imagine other's are pretty similar.